 Choose Device Settings > Security > Authentication.

 Click New in the Radius Servers section.

 Field/setting Description IP address / hostname The IP address or hostname of your Radius server.
 Type of RADIUS authentication Select an authentication protocol.
 PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAPv2 (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
 MS-CHAPv2 provides stronger security than the above two.
 Selecting this option will support both MS-CHAPv1 and MS-CHAPv2.
-Authentication port, The defaults are standard ports 1812 and 1813.
+Authentication port, Accounting port The defaults are standard ports 1812 and 1813.
+To use non-standard ports, type a new port number.
 Timeout This sets the maximum amount of time to establish contact with the Radius server before timing out.
 Type the timeout period in seconds.
 Retries Type the number of retries.
 Shared secret, Confirm shared secret The shared secret is necessary to protect communication with the Radius server.